bradyep/coding-questions/README.md

 ## How to Run

-`npx tsx solution.ts fizzbuzz --count-to 27`
+`npx tsx run fizzbuzz --count-to 27`